nayo/Logger/README.md

 Logger.enableLog();
 ```

-And in the other scripts use the following for logger
+And in the other scripts use the following for logger, (Theme Bootstrap)
 ```javascript

 Logger.success(var1,var2,...,varN);